sjnam/mpresty/README.md

 - Prerequisites:

   - [TeX Live](https://www.tug.org/texlive/), An easy way to get up and running with the TeX document production system
+  - [Graphviz](https://www.graphviz.org/), Graph visualization is a way of representing structural information as diagrams of abstract graphs and networks.
   - [OpenResty](http://openresty.org/en/), A full-fledged web platform that integrates the standard Nginx core, LuaJIT
   - [lua-gumbo](https://craigbarnes.gitlab.io/lua-gumbo/), A HTML5 parser and DOM library for Lua
   - [sockexec](https://github.com/jprjr/sockexec), A small server for executing local processes
-  - [netstring.lua](https://github.com/jprjr/netstring.lua), An implementation of DJB's netstring encoding format for Lua/LuaJIT
   - [lua-resty-exec](https://github.com/jprjr/lua-resty-exec), Run external programs in OpenResty without spawning a shell or blocking
-  - [Graphviz](https://www.graphviz.org/), Graph visualization is a way of representing structural information as diagrams of abstract graphs and networks.

 - Place `lib/resty` to your lua library path.